-How often should I be logging?
+How often should I track what I eat?

 - Research shows this improves health and weight-loss outcomes.

 What is the value of tracking what I eat?

 - Raises self-awareness around how, when, why and where you eat.
 This allows you to see patterns in your eating habits.